 The accompanying unaudited condensed interim consolidated financial statements contain all normal and recurring adjustments necessary to state fairly the consolidated financial condition, results of operations, comprehensive income, statement of shareholders' equity, and cash flows of the Company for the interim periods presented.
 Except as otherwise disclosed, all such adjustments consist only of those of a normal recurring nature.
-Operating results for the three months ended March 31, 2022, are not necessarily indicative of the results that may be expected for the current year ending December 31, 2022.
-The financial data presented herein should be read in conjunction with the audited consolidated financial statements and accompanying notes as of and for the years ended December 31, 2021, and 2020 ("2021 audited consolidated financial statements").
+Operating results for the three and six months ended June 30, 2022, are not necessarily indicative of the results that may be expected for the current year ending December 31, 2022.
+The financial data presented herein should be read in conjunction with the audited consolidated financial statements and accompanying notes as of and for the years ended December 31, 2021, and 2020 included in the Annual Report on Form 10-K for the year ended December 31, 2021 (the "2021 Form 10-K").